0muratacar/UI-Specification-Document/UIDoc.md

         - Has

-            -Icon: “Plus”
+            -Icon: â€œPlusâ€

-            -Text: “New User”
+            -Text: â€œNew Userâ€

         - Actions